AllenNeuralDynamics/aind-data-access-api/docs/source/UserGuide.rst

      - SSH Username
      - ``ssh_username``
    * -
-     - SSH Username
+     - SSH Password
      - ``ssh_password``
+   * - (Optional) Advanced
+     - Read Preference
+     - Secondary Preferred
+   * -
+     - Replica Set Name
+     - rs0

-4. You should be able to see the home page with the ``metadata-index`` database.
+4. You should be able to see the home page with the ``metadata_index`` database.
    It should have 1 single collection called ``data_assets``.
 5. If provided with a temporary DocDB password, please change it using the embedded mongo shell in Compass, and then reconnect.